ankschoubey/old-blog/_posts/2020-05-04-math-motivation.md

 - concentration + focus + patience + feedback + testing

 Cultivate habit of looking at math and make concious effort.

+Concepts from Clean Code apply to maths to create clean maths.
+THe cleaner your maths is the easier it will be.

+Simplify formulas.
+Most formulas are intitive and they are not as big when you break it up into their separate formulas.

+Force yourself to calculate mentally first.

+If you fear maths, all the fear you have you'll feel in the first 30 seconds of encountarinng the problem.
+Close your eyes then a deep breath and read it with full concertration without concert for if you'll be able to solve the problem or not.